jaysun025/MERN-Auth-API-1/README.md

 1. Install dependencies with `npm i express cors mongoose dotenv`.
 1. Open the directory in VS Code with `code .`.

-1. Create your directory folders:
+1. Your directory should look like this:
 <!-- INIT_DIRECTORY_DIAGRAM - START -->
 ```md
 MERN-AUTH-API